kimyearho/Metube-electron/README.md

 ### Mac Support?
 Can not build because there is no Mac related device.
 If you purchase a machine, we will support it together.

-### Source Open
-I hope this project can be used by anyone.
-It aims to be a better idea and perfection.
-Source code distribution is preparing for license review.
-Therefore, please wait a moment.

 ### Publish
 * https://betapage.co/startup/metube
 * https://www.producthunt.com/posts/metube